phelps-sg/llm-cooperation/jupyter-book/background.md

 will clearly out-compete inferior humans.

 However, many interactions in both natural and artificial settings are characterized by non-zero-sum payoff structures {cite}`Phelps2015`.
 A famous example that was used to analyse existential risk of nuclear conflict during the cold war is the Prisoner's Dilemma {cite}`Axelrod1997`.
-In an ecological context

-A related non-zero-sum game, the Hawk-Dove game, also known as the Chicken game, was introduced by {cite}`smith1973` as a way to analyze the outcomes of competition for resources among animals.
+In an ecological context a related non-zero-sum game, the Hawk-Dove game, also known as the Chicken game, was introduced by {cite}`smith1973` as a way to analyse the outcomes of competition for resources among animals.
 In certain payoff structures, limited conflict can be an evolutionary equilibrium of this game when interactions are repeated within a large population.
-This game has been also applied to an analysis of existential risk in nuclear conflict; {cite}`dixit2019we` argue that the Cuban missile crisis can analysed as a high-stakes dynamic chicken game in which neither the USSR nor the USA wanted to "blink" first.
+This game has been also applied to an analysis of existential risk in nuclear conflict; {cite}`dixit2019we` argue that the Cuban missile crisis can be analysed as a high-stakes dynamic chicken game in which neither the USSR nor the USA wanted to "blink" first.

 Interestingly, in a one-shot version of the game between human players, behaving